An Equivalence between the Lasso and Support Vector Machines: Introduction

 \section{Introduction}

-Large margin classification and kernel methods, and in particular the support vector machine (SVM)~\citep{cortes95softmargin}, are among the most popular standard tools for classification.
-On the other hand, $\ell_1$-regularized least squares regression, i.e. the Lasso estimator~\citep{Tibshirani:1996wb}, is one of the most widely used tools for robust regression and sparse estimation.
+Linear classifiers and kernel methods, and in particular the support vector machine (SVM) \cite{cortes95softmargin}, are among the most popular standard tools for classification.
+On the other hand, $\ell_1$-regularized least squares regression, i.e. the Lasso estimator~\cite{Tibshirani:1996wb}, is one of the most widely used tools for robust regression and sparse estimation.

-Along with the many successful practical applications of SVM and the Lasso in various fields, there is a vast amount of existing literature\footnote{ As of October 2012, Google Scholar returned nearly $200'000$ publications containing the term \textsf{"Support Vector Machine"}, and over $10'000$ for \textsf{Lasso regression}. } on the two methods themselves, considering both theory and also algorithms for each of the two.
+Along with the many successful practical applications of SVMs and the Lasso in various fields, there is a vast amount of existing literature\footnote{ As of January 2014, Google Scholar returned $300'000$ publications containing the term \textsf{"Support Vector Machine"}, and over $20'000$ for \textsf{Lasso regression}. } on the two methods themselves, considering both theory and also algorithms for each of the two.
 However, the two research topics developed largely independently and were not much set into context with each other so far.

-In this paper, we attempt to better relate the two problems, with two main goals in mind: We want to show that on the algorithmic side, many of the existing algorithms for each of the two problems can be set into comparison, and can be applied to the other respective problem.
+In this chapter, we attempt to better relate the two problems, with two main goals in mind.
+On the algorithmic side, we show that many of the existing algorithms for each of the two problems can be set into comparison, and can be directly applied to the other respective problem.
 As a particular example of this idea, we can apply the recent sublinear time SVM algorithm by \cite{Clarkson:2010ue} also to any Lasso problem, resulting in a new alternative sublinear time algorithm variant for the Lasso.

-As a second goal, we would like to relate and transfer theoretical results between the existing literature for SVMs and the Lasso.
-In this spirit, we propose a simple kernelized variant of the Lasso, being equivalent to the well-researched use of kernels in the SVM setting.
-Furthermore, we observe that by using our equivalence, the sparsity of a Lasso solution is equal to the number of support vectors for the corresponding SVM instance.
-Finally, we point out that screening rules, which are a way of pre-processing the input data in order to identify inactive variables for the Lasso, can also be applied to SVMs, to eliminate potential support vectors and thereby reducing the problem size.
+On the other hand, we can relate and transfer existing theoretical results between the literature for SVMs and the Lasso.
+In this spirit, a first example is the idea of the kernel trick.
+Originally employed for SVMs, this powerful concept has allowed for lifting most insights from the linear classifier setting also to the more general setting of non-linear classifiers, by using an implicit higher dimensional space.
+Here, by using our equivalence, we propose a simple kernelized variant of the Lasso, being equivalent to the well-researched use of kernels in the SVM setting.